Formation

 2014

-- All 18 greens were rebuilt to USGA standards.
+- All 18 greens were rebuilt in accordance with USGA standards.

 2015

-Royal Mid-Surrey buys an extended lease from the Crown Estate, securing the club’s long term future and relaxing some of the restrictions on how the land could be used.
-The purchase was funded by members’ contributions and a bank loan.
+Royal Mid-Surrey purchased an extended lease from the Crown Estate, thereby securing the club’s long-term future and easing several restrictions relating to the use of the land.
+The acquisition was funded through a combination of members’ contributions and a bank loan, reflecting a collective commitment to the club’s continued development and stability.

 2017